dbgate/dbgate.github.io/_database/mysql-client.md

 ---
 title: MySQL Client for Linux, Windows, MacOS
 subtitle: DbGate - the Smartest (no)SQL Database Manager
-headDescription: Fast and easy to use MySQL client, SQL editor and database manager.
-Is free, open-source and cross-platform.
+headDescription: Free and open-source MySQL client, SQL editor and database manager.
+Runs as desktop app or as web app in Docker.
 name: MySQL
 layout: feature
 features_left: true